 Purpose This function is provided to remove the device's block handler or wakeup handler or both.
 It is passed the index to the handlers that was returned in the RegisterHandlers call.
+Called by DeviceControlProc during the DEVICE_INIT action.
 Results The device's block handler or wakeup handler or both are removed.
+Returns None